First Year Reading Experience (FYRE)

 Stay updated with the conversations by "liking" "FYRE First Year Reading Experience at Salem State University" on facebook.

-After a campus-wide vote, the Salem State University community has selected Orange is the New Black: My Year in a Women's Prison, by Piper Kerman as this year's reading.
-First year students will receive the book free of charge during orientation and are asked to read it prior to September 3.
+After a campus-wide vote, the Salem State University community has selected I am Malala, by Malala Yousafzai as this year's reading.
+First year students will receive the book free of charge during orientation and are asked to read it prior to September 2.

 For more information, please check out the following links: